-As a person who has cancer, you are not just a patient—you are an integral part of your own care team.
+As a person who has cancer in Fresno, the Central Valley, or any other part of California, you are not just a patient—you are an integral part of your own care team.
 You are able to provide first-hand information about your symptoms and side effects in a way that no one else can.
 The more you learn about your diagnosis, the more empowered you will feel to ask questions, voice your concerns, and share how you’re feeling.
 Find additional resources tailored to you in our Patients section.

 Most cancers follow similar staging and grading systems that measure the severity and extent of the disease in the body.
-These two tools are helpful for understanding the progression of cancer and tracking progress in treatment.
+These two tools for cancer in Fresno are helpful for understanding the progression and tracking progress in treatment.

 Staging is a measurement system that is based on the size of the tumor and how far it has spread in the body.
 Using the TNM system (Tumor – node – metastasis system) described below, all of the information from tests and examinations is then combined and assessed to determine the stage, from I (one) to IV (four).
 Generally, the higher the stage, the more serious the cancer.